Cloud server configurations

 To see the availability of configurations in the regions, see the Cloud Servers availability matrix.

 You can select the configuration when creating a cloud server in the Control Panel.
 If you want to create a fixed-configuration cloud server through the OpenStack CLI and Terraform, use the Fixed Configuration Flavor List table in all pools.
-If fixed configurations are not suitable, create a flavor.
+If fixed configurations are not appropriate, create a flavor.
 Through the OpenStack API, you can create a GPU flavor.

-Depending on the lineup, up to 64 vCPUs, 1000 GB RAM and 2 TB of local disk are available in fixed configurations, and up to 232 vCPUs, 900 GB RAM and 2 TB of local disk are available in random configurations.
+Depending on the lineup, up to 64 vCPUs, 1000 GB RAM and 2 TB of local disk are available in fixed configurations, and up to 232 vCPUs, 940 GB RAM and 2 TB of local disk are available in random configurations.

 Standard